balena-io-experimental/balena-migrate/README.md

 If you are migrating a number of similar devices, you might want to use the migdb scripts that are provided in the util directory of this repository.

 **Please note:** The migdb scripts are work in progress.
 They will be adapted to requirements as we gain more experience migrating devices.

 Currently two scripts are involved in the process:

 * **migdb-add-unit** will submit a device for migration.
-* **migdb-process** is the worker script that copies the migrate configuration to devices and executes the migrate script on the device.
+* **migdb-migrate** is the worker script that copies the migrate configuration to devices and executes the migrate script on the device.
 This script is meant to run continuously while migrating devices.
 It can be started in multiple instances to migrate devices in parallel.